 Night Photography has become increasingly popular and accessible in recent years, and the experience of photographing the landscape under a starry night sky is incomparably rewarding.
 In this seminar, Lance Keimig of National Parks at Night shares his techniques for light painting, light writing, and low light landscape photography.
 About

 Light graffiti is a pretty simple concept.
 You take a long exposure and use a light source to paint graffiti in the frame.
 You can do this with a torch, a sparkler, a fire, or even a still light source if you move your camera.
 WHAT IS LIGHT GRAFFITI?If you’ve

 Natural light is notoriously difficult to control.
 And if you’re shooting somewhere outdoorsy like a park or a forest, you’ll most likely encounter dappled light.
 But you can use this type of lighting to your advantage!
 Here’s how to photograph in dappled light for amazing images.
+What Is Dappled Light?

-Rethinking Natural LightMany photographers choose to use natural light as their chosen style, almost as a badge of honour.
+Rethinking Natural LightMany photographers choose to use natural light as their chosen style, almost as a badge of honor.
 Natural light is a wonderful source, providing ease of use and flattering light to your subjects, but you should be using it the same way as you would studio lights.
 You